 This course addresses strategic administrative leadership and operational management theories and research issues that confront educational leaders.
-Through analysis and case studies, students will examine various theoretical constructs and practical models that can inform their decision-making skills and improve their administrative abilities.
+Through analysis and case studies, students will

 ED661 The Principalship

 Emphasizing the best practices of effective school leaders, this course facilitates the identification, development, and confirmation of an administrator's natural leadership style and presents insights for aspiring and seasoned principals.
 The course topics relevant to the principalship, including change, conflict, and crisis-management, developing teacher leadership, and sustaining links with central office personnel, teachers, parents, students, and community.